JanuaryLabs/serverize/src/pages/guides/deno.md

 npx serverize deploy -p <project-name>
 ```

 Replace `<project-name>` with the actual name of your project.
-This command will package and deploy your Bun application, leveraging Serverize to handle the setup and deployment seamlessly.
+This command will package and deploy your Deno application, leveraging Serverize to handle the setup and deployment seamlessly.

 ## Automating Deployments with CI/CD